Project MIA

 Team History

 During Spring Break 2018, M-HEAL’s SANA group conducted a needs assessment in the Peruvian Amazon.
 We toured medical clinics and visited with local families.
 We held informational interviews as well as casual conversations with the Peruvian people, and we recorded our observations.
 Throughout the week, we learned about the systemic and general healthcare challenges within the communities, involving water-borne illnesses, lack of nutrition, and inconsistent, quality education.
-Our exploration was broad.
 Upon our return, we organized our trip notes, took a closer look at each topic, and after weighing out what was the most realistic, we decided to focus on women’s health and hygiene.
 Also, during the time, we were connected with Dana Rensi, someone who works very closely with the Amazonian communities in handing out menstrual kits.
 Our focused needs statement fell into place.

 Community partners